swyxio/README/README.md

 # Misc

-This idea comes from [Manager README's](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe) - I'm no manager but I like the idea of READMEs to accelerate getting-to-know-you phases, especially asynchronously.
+This idea comes from [Manager README's](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe) and [User Manuals](https://docs.google.com/presentation/d/1I8Y4oNkrh1Ass32PNyzBYp3hL4scLiH7YWQmwvKxzlM/edit#slide=id.gf668f32c69_2_130).
+I like the idea of READMEs to accelerate getting-to-know-you phases, especially asynchronously.
 So I'm trying this out.

 This is a living document and I hope to update it as I refine my self-knowledge over time. kick me if you think it needs an update.